hannesdelbeke/pyblish-simple/docs/README.md

 A Pyblish GUI trying to be more 'intuitive' than [pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)

 ## Limitations
 ⚠️ It was designed for validating instances, and currently doesn't show context, export or publish plugins.
+Since it's a validator, export and publish are left out.
+Context is left out because it's not something artists should be exposed too, since it's only used in Pyblish (It's programming voodoo).
+You can't touch the context, you can't delete it.
+So showing it to artists will confuse them.

 ![docs/screen1.jpg](https://raw.githubusercontent.com/hannesdelbeke/pyblish-simple/main/docs/screen1.jpg)
 _left pyblish_lite, right pyblish_simple_